danielturus/danielturus/README.md

 ### Hi there 👋

-I am a Full Stack JavaScript developer with over 5 years of experience.
+My name is Daniel Turuș and I am a Full Stack JavaScript developer with over 5 years of experience.

 🌱 I’m always open to learning new stuff

 I'm passionate about:
+* solving problems (I really love when systems run optimally - or as good as possible)
 * (playing) table tennis
 * PC hardware components
 * clean designs